Skip to main content

 CORS

-CORS headers are included on every response.
-The OPTIONS preflight handler returns:
+CORS headers are included on every response (and on the OPTIONS preflight, which returns 204):

 server: